kingwongf/kingwongf.github.io/_posts/2020-06-09-your-filename.md

 ![to_post]({{site.baseurl}}/images/to_post.png){: height="450px" width="auto"}

-We see Soft-DTW prediction has the best fit, more importantly, DILATE and Soft-DTW outperformed MSE as they correctly predicted price trended upward and drop as oppose to MSE predicting a fall and a rise later.
+We see Soft-DTW prediction has the best fit, more importantly, DILATE and Soft-DTW outperformed MSE as they correctly predicted price trended upward and dropped as oppose to MSE predicting a fall and a rise later.